deldelmax/deep-reinforcement-learning-solutions/README.md

 ## Table of Contents

+### Labs / Projects

+The labs and projects can be found below.
+All of the projects use rich simulation environments from [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents).
+In the [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program, you will receive a review of your project.
+These reviews are meant to give you personalized feedback and to tell you what can be improved in your code.

+- [x] [The Taxi Problem](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/lab-taxi): In this lab, you will train a taxi to pick up and drop off passengers.
+- [] [Navigation](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/p1_navigation): In the first project, you will train an agent to collect yellow bananas while avoiding blue bananas.
+- [] [Continuous Control](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/p2_continuous-control): In the second project, you will train an robotic arm to reach target locations.
+- [] [Collaboration and Competition](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/p3_collab-compet): In the third project, you will train a pair of agents to play tennis!

 ### Tutorials

 The tutorials lead you through implementing various algorithms in reinforcement learning.
 All of the code is in PyTorch (v0.4) and Python 3.

-* [Dynamic Programming](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/dynamic-programming): Implement Dynamic Programming algorithms such as Policy Evaluation, Policy Improvement, Policy Iteration, and Value Iteration.
+- [x] [Dynamic Programming](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/dynamic-programming): Implement Dynamic Programming algorithms such as Policy Evaluation, Policy Improvement, Policy Iteration, and Value Iteration.
-* [Monte Carlo](https://github.com/udacity/deep-reinforcement-learning/tree/master/monte-carlo): Implement Monte Carlo methods for prediction and control.
+- [x] [Monte Carlo](https://github.com/udacity/deep-reinforcement-learning/tree/master/monte-carlo): Implement Monte Carlo methods for prediction and control.
-* [Temporal-Difference](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/temporal-difference): Implement Temporal-Difference methods such as Sarsa, Q-Learning, and Expected Sarsa.
+- [x] [Temporal-Difference](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/temporal-difference): Implement Temporal-Difference methods such as Sarsa, Q-Learning, and Expected Sarsa.
-* [Discretization](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/discretization): Learn how to discretize continuous state spaces, and solve the Mountain Car environment.
+- [] [Discretization](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/discretization): Learn how to discretize continuous state spaces, and solve the Mountain Car environment.
-* [Tile Coding](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/tile-coding): Implement a method for discretizing continuous state spaces that enables better generalization.
+- [] [Tile Coding](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/tile-coding): Implement a method for discretizing continuous state spaces that enables better generalization.
-* [Deep Q-Network](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/dqn): Explore how to use a Deep Q-Network (DQN) to navigate a space vehicle without crashing.
+- [] [Deep Q-Network](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/dqn): Explore how to use a Deep Q-Network (DQN) to navigate a space vehicle without crashing.
-* [Robotics](https://github.com/dusty-nv/jetson-reinforcement): Use a C++ API to train reinforcement learning agents from virtual robotic simulation in 3D. (_External link_)
+- [] [Robotics](https://github.com/dusty-nv/jetson-reinforcement): Use a C++ API to train reinforcement learning agents from virtual robotic simulation in 3D. (_External link_)
-* [Hill Climbing](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/hill-climbing): Use hill climbing with adaptive noise scaling to balance a pole on a moving cart.
+- [] [Hill Climbing](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/hill-climbing): Use hill climbing with adaptive noise scaling to balance a pole on a moving cart.
-* [Cross-Entropy Method](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/cross-entropy): Use the cross-entropy method to train a car to navigate a steep hill.
+- [] [Cross-Entropy Method](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/cross-entropy): Use the cross-entropy method to train a car to navigate a steep hill.
-* [REINFORCE](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/reinforce): Learn how to use Monte Carlo Policy Gradients to solve a classic control task.
+- [] [REINFORCE](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/reinforce): Learn how to use Monte Carlo Policy Gradients to solve a classic control task.
-* **Proximal Policy Optimization**: Explore how to use Proximal Policy Optimization (PPO) to solve a classic reinforcement learning task. (_Coming soon!_)
+- [] **Proximal Policy Optimization**: Explore how to use Proximal Policy Optimization (PPO) to solve a classic reinforcement learning task. (_Coming soon!_)
-* **Deep Deterministic Policy Gradients**: Explore how to use Deep Deterministic Policy Gradients (DDPG) with OpenAI Gym environments.
+- [] **Deep Deterministic Policy Gradients**: Explore how to use Deep Deterministic Policy Gradients (DDPG) with OpenAI Gym environments.
   * [Pendulum](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/ddpg-pendulum): Use OpenAI Gym's Pendulum environment.
   * [BipedalWalker](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/ddpg-bipedal): Use OpenAI Gym's BipedalWalker environment.
-* [Finance](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/finance): Train an agent to discover optimal trading strategies.
+- [] [Finance](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/finance): Train an agent to discover optimal trading strategies.

-### Labs / Projects

-The labs and projects can be found below.
-All of the projects use rich simulation environments from [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents).
-In the [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program, you will receive a review of your project.
-These reviews are meant to give you personalized feedback and to tell you what can be improved in your code.

-* [The Taxi Problem](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/lab-taxi): In this lab, you will train a taxi to pick up and drop off passengers.
-* [Navigation](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/p1_navigation): In the first project, you will train an agent to collect yellow bananas while avoiding blue bananas.
-* [Continuous Control](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/p2_continuous-control): In the second project, you will train an robotic arm to reach target locations.
-* [Collaboration and Competition](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/p3_collab-compet): In the third project, you will train a pair of agents to play tennis!

 ### Resources